The current state of the breed.

 What the science says.

-• Recent research confirms what basic genetics instructs - greater genetic diversity leads to more favorable health outcomes and improved longevity.
+Recent research confirms what basic genetics instructs - greater genetic diversity results in more favorable health outcomes and improved longevity.

 A 2021 article by Bannasch, et al. compared health data with associated breed COIs and found COI to be significantly correlated with morbidity, with lower COI breeds enjoying overall better health and longevity than higher COI breeds.
 The article also highlights that inbreeding is not necessary for consistent breed type, as demonstrated by many low COI breeds.